 Also… we are bettering the neighborhood by keeping a house occupied and maintained.
 We are helping the housing market for the neighborhood as well to keep values higher.
 Vacant abandoned houses pull the market value down in those neighborhoods.
 But most of all, we are helping a hurting homeowner that has lost his home and is not making a dime on his house.
 Now we are putting 100’s or even $1000’s of dollars in his/her pocket each month.
 We are helping them make a car payment, utilities payments, groceries to kids dance lessons.

 Remember that it was Bank of America who was sued by AIG insurance for double and triple and quadruple dipping on insurance payouts.
 This was some major fraud.
 However, no BOA officer went to prison.
 How can this be?
 No one went to prison.
 BOA settled the first of many law suits for $22 Billion dollars.
 The first of many by BOA and many other big banks settled as well.
-Again, your question needs to be… Didn’t the homeowner get taken advantage of by the banks in this pre-planned foreclosure boom?
+Again, your question needs to be… Did the homeowner get taken advantage of by the banks in this pre-planned foreclosure boom?
 BOA didn’t go to trial.
-BOA settled out of court and AIG dropped the law suit.
+BOA settled out of court and AIG dropped the lawsuit.
 This was the first of many “multi-billion” dollar settlements BOA had and all the other big banks too.
-The real answer to your question am I hurting or taking advantage of the banks??
+The real answer to your question, "Am I hurting or taking advantage of the banks"??
 H, E, double hockey sticks No!!!
-Now after you read this… your perspective should change 180 degrees.
+Now, after you read this… you might just have a different perspective.

 There is never a cost or a fee to the homeowner… Period!
 Legally, our attorney says there can’t be a fee charged to the homeowner.

-Similar question… I will add a few more things here… the homeowner with the Cash Cow program can make a profit and put cash in his pocket and also from the profits he can get legal attorney fees paid.
-The homeowner can’t be out of pocket a dime.
-The homeowner does nothing to manage the rental.
-He only has to worry about cashing his/her check each month.
-The homeowner also has legal representation paid for by the rental profits to oppose the bank and even expose bank fraud as well as to look at other options.
-Possibly a settlement rather than a short sale.
-Sometimes Coach Pat will do a reinstatement, forbearance and a recast of back payments bringing the account to a “current” status and then look at doing what is called a “Sub-to”.
-There are many benefits to the homeowner rather than giving up and walking away.
+Similar question… I will add a few more things here… the homeowner is simply choosing to rent their home to us.
+With the Rental Riches program, we may choose to pay our attorney to do foreclosure defense and represent us the tenant to the homeowner/borrow.
+The homeowner does nothing to manage the rental between us.
+He only has to worry about cashing his/her check each month from our discounted rent payment we make to them.
+We and our attorneys may offer the bank’s attorneys a settlement offer rather than a short sale.
+Sometimes Coach Pat will do a reinstatement and a recast of back payments bringing the account to a “current” status and then look at doing what is called a “Sub-2”.
+There are many benefits to the homeowner renting their property to us rather than giving up and walking away.

-The homeowner has the opportunity to make a profit and put cash in his pocket and also from the profits they will get legal attorney fees paid.
-The homeowner is never out of pocket any monies.
 The homeowner has two choices.
-He can give up and walk away without putting up a fight and let the bank take the house at auction or he can go under contract with you to put thousands of dollars in his/her pocket over months and years.
-Without taking a shot…the borrower will never make a goal and hit the back of the net.
-Wayne Gretzky the great NHL Hockey players famous quote says, “You will miss 100% of the shots you don’t take”.
+He can give up and walk away without putting up a fight and let the bank take the house at auction or he can go under Performance Lease/Rental contract with you to put thousands of dollars in his/her pocket over months and years.
+Without taking a shot…the borrower will never score a goal and hit the back of the net.
+Wayne Gretzky the great NHL hockey player's famous quote says, “You will miss 100% of the shots you don’t take”.

 FYI… We, meaning CP and also his attorney have been able to get 5 houses free and clear by exposing bank fraud and getting the banks to release their lien off the property.
-We would have never gotten a release of lien had the homeowner given up and walked away.
-That is why the homeowner would do the Cash Cow program.
+We would never have gotten a release of lien had the homeowner given up and walked away.
+That is why the homeowner chooses to do the Rental Riches program.
 What does he/she have to lose?
 They have already chosen to walk away and give up and get nothing.